NorthShip/NorthShip/README.md

-### You can create art and beauty with a computer!
+### You can create art and beauty with a computer !👨‍🎨💻
 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=NorthShip)